 It is important to note that the research goals in developing quantum-inspired methods can vary.
 Typically, the objectives include achieving faster and more stable convergence, enhancing the effectiveness of the solution search, or a combination of both \cite{gharehchopogh2022quantum}.

 Some works also introduce unique additions to their specification of “quantum-inspired”.
-Moore and Narayanan \cite{moore1995quantum} further characterised quantum-inspired computing algorithms by stipulating that their output need only be verified by classical computing methods, and not requiring a quantum computer for the task.
+Moore and Narayanan \cite{moore1995quantum} further characterized quantum-inspired computing algorithms by stipulating that their output need only be verified by classical computing methods, and not requiring a quantum computer for the task.
 Manju and Nigam \cite{manju2014applications} constrain quantum-inspired computing to methods for solving engineering problems with cyclic or recurrent behavior.
-Further, some studies emphasize the use of quantum bits or Q-bits as the defining aspect of being quantum-inspired \cite{gharehchopogh2022quantum, dos2012nuclear}, while others characterise different quantum concepts to be the core underpinning of the “quantum inspired” definition.
+Further, some studies emphasize the use of quantum bits or Q-bits as the defining aspect of being quantum-inspired \cite{gharehchopogh2022quantum, dos2012nuclear}, while others characterize different quantum concepts to be the core underpinning of the “quantum inspired” definition.
 These minor distinctions in defining “quantum inspired” do not significantly impact the overall understanding of the term, as the core concept remains consistent with the generalization outlined earlier.